Joe's Apartment poster

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Joe decides to stay in the apartment and embrace his new life with the roaches, accepting this bizarre new world as his reality., moving from reaction to action.

 At 39 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The corrupt developer Senator Dougherty reveals plans to demolish Joe's building to build a prison, raising the stakes significantly.
+Structural examination shows that this crucial beat The corrupt developer Senator Dougherty reveals plans to demolish Joe's building to build a prison, raising the stakes significantly.
 What seemed like a quirky adventure becomes a real fight., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 64 minutes initiates the final act resolution at 79% of the runtime.
 Joe realizes that his roach friends and Lily have taught him to stand up for his home.
 He decides to expose Dougherty's corruption and fight back., demonstrating the transformation achieved throughout the journey.